stellar/stellar-protocol/core/cap-xxxx.md

 evidence that FIPS approved security modules will arise in the immediate future.
 Ed25519 is not supported by any cloud hosted HSMs today.

+There may be other benefits to supporting secp256k1 signing keys for compatibility with some other blockchains in certain cross-chain protocols, but that motivation is not driving this proposal.

 ### Goals Alignment

 The Stellar network aims to integrate with existing financial systems and